Motorola Moto E (2015) – Battery Life

 You should consider what’s most important to you first, though.
 One of the tradeoffs for getting 4G at such a low price is the average cameras and a screen that’s a step below similar non-4G phones at the same price.
 Neither are bad per se, but you can do better and you might decide 4G is less important to you than these features.

 If that’s the case, consider the Honor Holly.
 It doesn’t have 4G, but it has a larger and sharper 5-inch screen and better cameras front and back.
 It’s a very good-value option, though it can’t match the Moto E (2015) for battery life – few can.
-Read our best cheap phone round-up for more options, or our mobile phone reviews to see the latest phones we’ve reviewed.
+Read our best cheap phone round-up for more options.

 The Moto E can’t be beaten for battery life or charm at this price – it’s the best all-round budget 4G phone right now.